Health insurance billing

 HealthEast has designated its main campus and affiliate services as hospital outpatient departments.
 Patients will receive two separate bills: one for the health care provider, and the other to cover the costs of providing non-physician staff, equipment, and supplies.
 You may have a co-pay and/or a coinsurance amount depending on your benefits.

 If you are scheduled for services, we encourage you to pre-register for those services.
 During pre-registration, you will be asked to provide demographic and insurance information.
-Providing the correct information allows us to process your insurance claim quickly and accurately.
+Providing this information will save time during check in.

 Referrals and authorizations